Majitha

 Majitha is a town and a municipal council in Amritsar district in the Indian state of Punjab.
-The 2011 Census of India recorded 14,503 people resident in the town.
+The 2011 Census of India recorded the town population at 14,503.

 The renowned Majithia family of Sardars of the Sher-Gill Jat clan trace their origins to Majithia and adopted the name of the town as their surname.

 Etymology

 The original name of the town, Madho-Jetha, became contracted into Majitha over time.

 History

 The town was founded by a man named Madho, a Jat of the Gill clan.
 Since he was the eldest son of his father, the town was named 'Madho-Jetha' (jetha means 'elder' or 'firstborn' in Punjabi).
 Madho is believed to be an ancestor of the Majithia family.

 Demographics

 The table below shows the population of different religious groups in Majitha city and their gender ratio, as of 2011 census.